Help users to Start using a service

 • include any other information that most users are likely to need before they start using the service online – for example, how much it costs to use the service and roughly how long it will take

-• include details of other ways to access the service – for example, by telephone or by completing a paper form
+• include details of other ways to access the service – for example, by phone or by completing a paper form

 You’ll also need to list any documents or information the user will need to help them complete the service (there’s no need to list information that a user is likely to know from memory – for example, their own date of birth).